Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Di -Higgs production at future LHC runs

 \subsection{Signal-background simulation}

 The final state signal of our interest is $2b2\tau$.
 The EFT model is implemented using \texttt{FeynRules}~\cite{Alloul:2013bka}.
 The corresponding QCD ultraviolet (UV) counterterms and $R_2$ terms are generated with \texttt{NLOCT}~\cite{Degrande:2014vpa}.
 The signal process, $pp \rightarrow h(b\bar{b})h(\tau^+\tau^-)$, shown in figure~\ref{fig:hh_lhc}, is simulated in \texttt{MG5\_aMC@NLO}~\cite{Alwall:2011uj}, with top-quark loop contribution evaluated using \texttt{MadLoop}~\cite{Hirschi:2011pa}.
 Additional contributions to the \textit{di}-Higgs production can come from the VBF mode, however, we only consider the dominant ggF mode for our study.
 Event generation is performed for CM energies of 14 TeV and 27 TeV, corresponding to the HL-LHC and HE-LHC runs, respectively.
 The dominant Higgs decay mode is $h \rightarrow b\overline{b}$, which accounts for approximately 58.2\% of the total decay width.
 However, allowing both Higgs bosons to decay into $b\overline{b}$ leads to substantial QCD multijet background contamination.
 To mitigate this, one Higgs boson is decayed to $b\overline{b}$ while the other is decayed to $\tau^{+}\tau^{-}$ using \texttt{MadSpin}.
 Although the $\tau^{+}\tau^{-}$ decay has a smaller branching ratio, it benefits from significantly reduced background contamination and offers a cleaner final state for reconstruction.
+Although the $2b2\gamma$ channel suffers the least from background contamination, the Higgs diphoton branching ratio is extremely small, and extracting such a rare signal reliably requires highly specialized reconstruction techniques; therefore, we do not include this channel in our analysis.
 In this analysis, we focus on the final state consisting of two $b$-tagged jets and two hadronically decaying $\tau$ leptons.
 The hadronic $\tau$ decays, which produce narrow jets with distinctive signatures, can be efficiently identified at collider detectors through specialized $\tau$-tagging algorithms.
 Consequently, the $2b2\tau$ final state provides an optimal balance between signal yield and background suppression.
+However, combining all channels would yield the highest overall sensitivity, but doing so demands substantial simulation resources and is therefore left for future work.

 The dominant SM background processes considered in this analysis are $pp \rightarrow Z + {\rm jets}$ and $pp \rightarrow t\overline{t}$.
 Additional backgrounds include multijet fake backgrounds which are largely reducible~\cite{ATLAS:2024pov}.
 The dominant backgrounds are generated at leading order (LO) using \texttt{MG5\_aMC@NLO}.
 Hadronic processes at the LHC are subject to sizable QCD corrections, which can significantly affect both signal and background rates.
 To approximately incorporate these effects, we rescale the LO cross sections using appropriate next-to-leading order (NLO) $K$-factors.
 For the signal process, the $K_{\rm NLO}$ factors are 1.869 at 14 TeV and 1.863 at 27 TeV~\cite{AH:2022elh}.
 The corresponding background $K$-factors, obtained from \texttt{MG5\_aMC@NLO}, are: